These Sausage Stuffing Balls are ultra soft and bursting with flavour. They’re easy to make and perfect with a roast dinner!

 Instructions:

-- Bread: In a large mixing bowl add breadcrumbs with grated apple, onion & garlic.
+- Bread: Pulse the bread in a food processor until it forms into a crumb-like texture.
+In a large mixing bowl add the breadcrumbs, grated apple, onion & garlic.
 Use a fork to mash everything and allow the bread to absorb the moisture.

-- Bake: Place on a greaseproof baking tray (or lightly grease yourself), then give them a good spray of oil.
-Bake in the oven at 200C/390F for 20mins or until golden and piping hot through the centre.
+- Bake: Give them a good spray of oil then bake in the oven for 20mins or until golden and piping hot through the centre.

 Quick 1 min demo!